glass-dev/glass/CONTRIBUTING.md

 #### Profiling regression tests

-pytest-benchmark comes with a cprofile integration making it easy to profile benchmark tests.
-To run the profiler pass the additional flag `--benchmark-cprofile` to pytest.
-To ensure the output is readable you'll likely want to limit the number of regression tests you profile by filtering with `-k <test_name>`.
-Read the
+pytest-benchmark comes with a cProfile integration making it easy to profile benchmark tests.
+To run the profiler, pass the additional flag `--benchmark-cprofile` to pytest.
+To ensure the output is readable, you'll likely want to limit the number of regression tests you profile by filtering with `-k <test_name>`.
+See the
 [pytest-benchmark docs](https://pytest-benchmark.readthedocs.io/en/latest/usage.html)
 for more details.